hbb1/2d-gaussian-splatting/README.md

 ```
 **Custom Dataset**: We use the same COLMAP loader as 3DGS, you can prepare your data following [here](https://github.com/graphdeco-inria/gaussian-splatting?tab=readme-ov-file#processing-your-own-scenes).

+> [!WARNING]
+> In our **preprocessed DTU dataset**, we store the mask in the alpha channel.
+When using the **DTU dataset** in the [gaussian-splatting repository](https://github.com/graphdeco-inria/gaussian-splatting), please note that the background may be masked.
+To train DTU with background, we have commented [these lines](https://github.com/hbb1/2d-gaussian-splatting/blob/df1f6c684cc4e41a34937fd45a7847260e9c6cd7/scene/cameras.py#L43C1-L48C38) out.

 ## Full evaluation
 We provide scripts to evaluate our method of novel view synthesis and geometric reconstruction.
 <details>